andreeaiana/graph_confrec/README.md

 # graph_confrec

-The source code for the paper "GraphConfRec: A Graph-Neural-Network-Based Conference Recommender System"
+The source code for the paper "GraphConfRec: A Graph Neural Network-Based Conference Recommender System"

 ## Overview